petrepatrasc/reading-group-challenges/README.md

 If you want to have a look at the solutions developed by the rest of the team, simply have a look at the forks on this GitHub repository.

+## Updating your forked repository

+In order to update the forked repository, first make sure to define the upstream remote.
+You only need to do this once:

+    git remote add upstream https://github.com/cegekaro/reading-group-challenges

+Then whenever you need to update your own fork with the latest changes, simple run the following commands on the local `master` branch:

+    git pull --rebase upstream master
+    git push -f

 Good luck!